-It not only got me a new client, but the post also got syndicated on Monster.com.
+It not only got me a brand new client but the post also got syndicated on Monster.com.
 How’s that for inspiration?!

-If you’re an affiliate marketer, you may be looking for blog ideas that make money or even blog topics that make the most money.
-Mom bloggers would love a list of the best mom blog topics or lifestyle content ideas.
+- Affiliate marketers may be looking for blog ideas that make money or blog topics that make the most money

-If you’re starting a blog for the first time, you’ll be looking for blog topics for beginners and unique blog ideas for beginners.
-Indian bloggers, like me, are often looking for the best topic for blogging in India.
+- Those starting a blog for the first time will be looking for blog topics for beginners and unique blog ideas for beginners

-You’d be amazed at the hot topics for blogging and trending blog topics for blog writing you can come up with using the ideation tips and techniques above to spark creativity, cultivate creative thinking and get rid of writer’s block.
+You’d be amazed at the hot topics for blogging and trending blog topics for blog writing you can come up with using these blog post tips and blog title tips to spark creativity, cultivate creative thinking and get rid of writer’s block.

 50 Blog Writing Topics & Blog Writing Prompts